-Water Softener Comparison Table
+Water Softener Comparison Chart

 |Fleck 5600SXT 48,000 Grain Water Softener|

-Click to scroll to review
+Click to read review

-Click to scroll to review
+Click to read review

 |On The Go OTG4-DBLSOFT Portable 16,000 Grain RV Water Softener|

-Click to scroll to review
+Click to read review

 |Eddy Electronic Water Softener and Descaler|

-Click to scroll to review
+Click to read review

-|YARNA Whole House Electronic Water Softener and Descaler|
+|YARNA Electronic Water Softener and Descaler|

-Click to scroll to review
+Click to read review

 |Aquasana SimplySoft Salt-Free Water Softener and Whole House Water Filter|

-Click to scroll to review
+Click to read review

 Best Water Softener Reviews

-1. Fleck 5600SXT 48,000 Grain Water Softener
+4. Fleck 5600SXT 48,000 Grain Water Softener

-Our top pick for 2019 is the Fleck 5600SXT!
-The Fleck 5600 is a digital metered whole home water softener system for medium to large households.
+This unit is a digital metered water softener system for medium to large households.
 The digital display makes this system very easy to operate, and regeneration is fully automated, so there’s very little maintenance required once the system is installed.
-This is a salt-based water softener with a 48,000-grain capacity, so it is very effective for softening even the hardest water.
+This is a salt-based unit with a 48,000-grain capacity, making it very effective for softening even the hardest water.

-The Fleck 5600 has been designed with a high-efficiency valve to save so salt, making it more economical to operate than older systems.
+The Fleck 5600SXT has been designed with a high-efficiency valve to save so salt, making it more economical to operate in comparison to older systems.
 This system comes complete with a polyglass softener tank, brine tank, control head, and long-lasting 8% crosslink resin.
 An installation kit that includes complete instructions and a video also comes with the unit.
-Just plumb it in, add salt, and you’re good to go.
+To get this softener up and running, simply plumb it in, add salt, and you’re good to go.

 One of our favorite features of this system is the on-demand, metered flow system that keeps track of the water usage for you and regenerates as needed.
 The convenient LCD display also displays the status of the system, and all controls are on one easy to use touchpad.